will-byrne/will-byrne.github.io/_drafts/2025-02-17-Astrophotography .md

   alt: Andromeda galaxy
 ---

 I started astrophotography as a hobby in 2018 with a friend.
 We initially went out with just a DSLR and a tripod and the images were a bit of a mess, turns out it’s actually quite complicated to do.
+My gallery (of two pictures as of writing) can be found on [telescopious](telescopius link)

 # Star trackers / mounts
 ## Why a mount is needed